-Ozone for water disinfection and chlorine have very similar disinfectant properties.
-However, their uses today differ due to the environmental consciousness of our society.
-For several reasons, Ozone systems are still uncommon in much of the world.
+Ozone and chlorine have very similar disinfectant properties for drinking water disinfection.
+However, Ozone systems are still uncommon in much of the world.
 On the other hand, chlorine continues to be used disinfectant in every region of the world.
 As ozone is more reliable, easier to use, and safer to operate, it has gained popularity in many disinfection applications.
 High oxidation potential, very effective disinfection ability, quicker processing time compared to other traditional disinfection techniques, and no harmful by-products are some of the main advantages of ozonization.

 Chlorine can neutralize most bacteria in water (Cryptosporidium is one exception).
-The chlorination process can take a long time based on how much water is processed.
-Further, chlorination generates trihalomethanes (THMs), which are disinfection by-products known to be carcinogenic.
-In contrast, ozonization is even more effective at neutralizing bacteria and viruses, and it works within seconds.
-It has been found that ozonation is 3,000 times faster than chlorination in disinfecting water.
-Additionally, ozonation can eliminate that pesky cryptosporidium pathogen mentioned above.
-Finally, Ozonisation does not leave by-products as it decomposes into oxygen.
+The chlorination process can take a long time.
+Further, chlorination is dangerous because it generates trihalomethanes (THMs), which are disinfection by-products known to be carcinogenic.
+In contrast, ozonization is more effective at neutralizing bacteria and viruses, and it works within seconds (Ozonation is 3,000 times faster than chlorination in disinfecting water) Additionally, ozonation can eliminate that pesky cryptosporidium pathogen mentioned above.
+Finally, Ozonisation does not leave by-products as ozone quickly reverts into pure oxygen.

-By-products of disinfection (DBPs) are chemicals that can be formed when chlorine reacts with decaying organic matter.
+Chlorine releases chemical residue that can be dangerous to us if ingested.
+By-products of disinfection (DBPs) are chemicals that can be formed when chlorine reacts with organic matter.
 The two most common DBPs present in chlorinated drinking water are trihalomethanes (THMs) and Haloacetic acids (HAAs).
 There has been evidence linking DBPs to cancer in several studies.
 The International Agency for Research on Cancer (IARC) has classified the main DBPs as possible human carcinogens.
 Experts believe that exposure to DBPs over time can cause health concerns.
 Recent studies have linked the accumulation of chlorine compounds in breast tissue to breast cancer.
 Researchers in Hartford, Connecticut, found that women with breast cancer have 50 to 60% higher amounts of chlorination by-products than women without breast cancer.